-Research involving animals - response to COVID-19
+Research involving animals - response to Covid-19

-If you are a researcher at the University of St Andrews, please see the information on the Research involving animals page.
+For researchers at the University of St Andrews, please see the information on the Research involving animals page.

 The University is committed to maintaining a thorough and objective process of ethical review that requires researchers to justify any animal involvement and maximise animal welfare.